NafiurSiddiqui/wp-learner/Readme.md

 # APIs

 - Rule Of Thumb: Anything starts with `get_` means, it returns the result.
-Anything starts with `the` echos out the result for you.
+Anything starts with `the` echos out the result for you.So, do use the `echo` or not accordingly.
+-
 - `is_page`: checks for current page slug (e.g - about us, privacy policy, etc).
 - `is_category`: Returns true if the query is for an exisiting category archive page.
 - `is_author`: Returns the name of the author.